 It is organised by the Athens Biennial Non-Profit Organization, which was co-founded by Xenia Kaplaktsoglou, Poka-Yio, and Augustine Zenakos in November 2005.

-The 7th Athens Biennale will take place in 2020.
+The 7th Athens Biennale ECLIPSE will take place in Spring 2021.